Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

 \section{Statistical Analysis of Adjoint Sensitivity}

-To better understand the properties of the gradient information used in the optimization and understand the spatiotemporal behavior of the optimized fields, we analyze the spatiotemporal evolution of the adjoint fields using an ensemble-based impulse response method.
+To understand the gradient information used in the optimization and its scale dependence, we analyze the spatiotemporal evolution of adjoint fields using an ensemble-based impulse response method for decaying HIT.
+We refer interested readers to a similar analysis repeated for statistically stationary Kolmogorov flow to Appendix~\ref{app:dod_kolmogorov}.
 We consider a terminal point perturbation in the $u$ component at $t=T$ and propagate it backward using the adjoint equations, i.e., evaluating the adjoint Green's function.
-Similar to our previous research \citep{wang_wang_zaki_2022, wang2025domain}, this adjoint Green's functions effectively defines the spatiotemporal domain of dependence for a later measurement (in this case, the $u$ component at a single point).
+Similar to our previous research \citep{wang_wang_zaki_2022, wang2025domain}, this adjoint Green's function effectively defines the spatiotemporal domain of dependence for a later measurement (in this case, the $u$ component at a single point).
 Since the adjoint dynamics depend on the underlying forward realization of homogeneous isotropic turbulence, we generate an ensemble of forward fields sharing the same initial energy spectrum $E_{0,r}$, but with random phases, and evolve these fields forward in time.
 Each realization is evolved forward in time, and the corresponding adjoint field is then integrated backward from the same terminal measurement kernel.
 This procedure yields an ensemble of adjoint fields, which enables statistical characterization of their scale-dependent structures.